kimatron/fish-id/README.md

 ## Potential Future Features

-- In the future adding a feature to index local dive shops in a user's area via a mapping tool and linking them to dive shops in their locality would be beneficial.
+- In the future adding a feature to have study guides for other dive specialties, such as Search and Recovery Dives, or quizzes featuring different knots and methods and techniques how to tie them.

- - This could also be beneficial to *us* by way of commission of sales possibly.
+ - Given more time, I will work on the aesthetic of the index page and the style of the quiz box

- - Adding a live booking feature would improve sales and increase response time rather than having to contact us and wait for a response.
+ - Adding a section for students to sign up for other courses and specialities on completion of their current certification.

 ## Testing